Benefits of U.S. Citizenship

 After becoming a U.S. citizen, you cannot be deported to your home country.
 Naturalized citizens have as much right to live in the United States as American-born citizens.
 U.S. citizenship will protect you from deportation.

-An End of Immigration Paperwork
+Finally, an End of Immigration Paperwork

+Next on our list of the benefits of U.S. citizenship is an end to the seemingly endless immigration paperwork.
 A permanent resident card must be renewed every 10 years.
 U.S. citizens never have to renew their citizenship.
 Naturalization means an end to filing immigration paperwork.

 And end to paperwork also no more filing fees.
 In the long run, applying for U.S. citizenship can be less expensive than paying for a green card renewal over and over.